stackhpc/ansible-slurm-appliance/docs/experimental/slurm-controlled-rebuild.md

    - In batches (to avoid avoid overloading OpenStack APIs):
      - Set nodes to the DRAIN state, so that they can complete existing jobs but not run new ones.
-     - Issue `scontrol reboot ASAP` commands to request a rebuild once their current job has completed.
+     - Issue `scontrol reboot ASAP` ([docs](https://slurm.schedmd.com/scontrol.html#OPT_reboot))
+      commands to request a rebuild once their current job has completed.

-   The DRAIN state is necessary to avoid the scheduler backfilling jobs onto nodes running non-exclusive jobs, which could lead to multi-node jobs running on a mix of "old" and "new" nodes.
+    Setting the DRAIN state first is necessary to prevent multinode jobs being backfilled onto mixtures of "old" and "new" nodes.
+By default, nodes are put into the RESUME state after the rebuild has completed.
+Note the explict DRAIN state prevents the default "nexstate=UNDRAIN" parameter for `scontrol reboot` from being effective.

    See the [rebuild](../../ansible/roles/rebuild/README.md) role variables for additional options.
-In particular note appending `-e rebuild_dryrun=true` may be useful to see what commands will be issued.
+E.g. appending `-e rebuild_dryrun=true` may be useful during testing to see what commands will be issued.

-5. When the rebuilt instance boots, the `compute_init` machinery in the image will load configuration from the control node's NFS share and apply it before starting `slurmd`.
+5. When a rebuilt instance boots, the `compute_init` machinery in the image will load configuration from the control node's NFS share and apply it before starting `slurmd`.
 If node health checks are configured (via the [nhc](../../ansible/roles/nhc/README.md) role) these then run once.
-By default, the state is then set to UNDRAIN which makes it eligible for jobs unless the pre-reboot state prevented this (e.g. it was set DOWN).
-Again the `rebuild` role variables can modify this behaviour.

 ## Testing